AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 12. Reboot the console.

-13. The Home Menu UI has been restored.
+13. The Home Menu applet has been restored.

-## Restoring the Home Menu title - Last Resort
+## Restoring the Home Menu Applet - Last Resort

 <p class="note">If none of those restoration methods work for you, give
 <a href="https://3ds.hacks.guide/ctrtransfer">CTRTransfer</a>